textileio/powergate/cli-docs/pow/pow_wallet_sign.md

 ## pow wallet sign

-Signs a message with storage profile wallet addresses.
+Signs a message with user wallet addresses.

 ### Synopsis

-Signs a message using all wallet addresses associated with the storage profile
+Signs a message using all wallet addresses associated with the user

 ```
 pow wallet sign [hex-encoded-message] [flags]